JRL-CARI-CNR-UNIBS/online_replanner/graph_replanning/README.md

  1. [replanner](https://github.com/JRL-CARI-CNR-UNIBS/online_replanner/blob/devel/graph_replanning/include/graph_replanning/replanner.h)
  2. [replanner_manager](https://github.com/JRL-CARI-CNR-UNIBS/online_replanner/blob/devel/graph_replanning/include/graph_replanning/replanner_manager.h)

- replanner_manager executes the robot motion and, in the meanwhile, it continuously replan, calling several times the replanner.
+ replanner_manager executes the robot motion and, in the meanwhile, it continuously replans, calling several times the replanner.

 ## Replanner
 Given the current robot configuration and a set of pre-computed paths, it searches for a new path that avoids obstacles and/or optimize the current one.
 The main method of this class is the following: